David-Reset/Concrete-Structures-Constructability-Framework/README.md

 - **Location** — the country and/or state where the evidence was gathered, shown near the entry heading (see [Regional applicability](#regional-applicability))
 - **Background** — why this matters for constructability *(optional)*
 - **Design Parameter** — what the engineer can measure, count, or assess from their drawings
-- **Design Guidance** — threshold bands rated as Good practice, Consider, Concern, or Action required
+- **Design Guidance** — threshold bands rated as Best practice, Consider, Concern, or Action required
 - **Applicability and Limitations** — defines where the entry applies, lists factors the designer should check before applying the guidance, and provides a closing note framing the rating as a review prompt rather than a prohibition *(optional)*
 - **Recommended Actions** — what to do if you're in the concern or action required zone, given as a numbered list of practical options.
 Each action can be a short instruction or a structured option with a title and longer description *(optional)*
 - **Evidence Basis** — how the guidance was established *(optional)*